Get Answers to all your Questions

 \vec{E}_{net}=\frac{1}{4\pi \varepsilon _0}\frac{2q}{r^{2}}\: \: along \: OA

-b) If pentagon is replaced by a polygon and charge Q at each corner, then also they all will cancel out each other, and the net electric field at O will be zero.
+b) As n increases, the symmetry of the arrangement becomes more perfect.
+In the limit of very large n (approaching a circle), the net electric field at the center O remains.
+If the pentagon is replaced by a polygon and charges Q at each corner, then also they all will cancel out each other, and the net electric field at O will be zero.

 Posted by